GatesLab/gimme/README.md

 For up-to-date tutorials for both new and old options, [check out our online *gimme* tutorials](https://tarheels.live/gimme/tutorials/) and [CRAN documentation](hhttps://cran.r-project.org/package=gimme) .

-Program developers are invited to submit changes here at the GitHub repository.
+Developers or those who fixed a bug are invited to submit changes here at the GitHub repository.

 **The Basics**
 ==============